rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 yarn hardhat compile && yarn hardhat test
 ```

 Once you are ready, you can remove the `Equippable` smart contract and the tests for it.
-You can also remove the `deploy.js` scrip as we will not be using them in this workshop:
+You can also remove the `deploy.js` script as we will not be using them in this workshop:

 ```bash
 rm contracts/SimpleEquippable.sol && rm test/equippable.ts && rm scripts/deploy.ts